Operation Levi

 The Volksbund Deutsche Kriegsgräberfürsorge e.
 V. (German War Graves Commission) works on behalf of the Federal Government.
 Its task is to recover the war dead abroad, to bury them with dignity, and to maintain their graves – including approximately 12,000 German soldiers of Jewish faith who died in the First World War.

 What is often unknown today: Around 100,000 Jewish soldiers served in German uniform from 1914 to 1918.
 ‘They risked their lives for their country - you can't get more loyal than that,’ said Volksbund President Wolfgang Schneiderhan.
-Since 2023, the effort of the Volksbund to provide them with a grave marker with a Star of David, is called Operation Levi.
+Since 2023, the effort of the Volksbund to provide each of them with a grave marker with a Star of David, is called Operation Levi.

 Jewish soldiers in the First World War